M. K. Stalin: Chief Minister of Tamil Nadu (2021–2026)

-In June 2021, Stalin announced the state law ministry would review legal cases filed by the previous government.
-In September 2021, his government withdrew over 5,570 legal cases filed by the previous government in the past ten years against journalists and protesters against the the three farm laws promulgated by the union government in 2020, the Citizenship Amendment Act, methane extraction, a neutrino project, Kudankulam Nuclear Power Plant and the Chennai-Salem expressway project.
-In September 2021, the Madras High Court commended Stalin for utilising school bags with the photos of previous chief ministers, and not reprinting them.
-In December 2021, he unveiled a real-time dashboard, which provided relevant information from all the government departments.
+In September 2021, Stalin announced Periyar's birthday would be celebrated annually as a 'Social Justice day'.
+Later in the month, his government withdrew over 5,570 legal cases filed by the previous government in the past ten years including cases against some journalists and those who were involved in protests against the new farm laws and the Citizenship Amendment Act promulgated by the union government, and various government projects such as Kaveri delta coal-bed methane project, India-based Neutrino Observatory, Kudankulam Nuclear Power Plant, and Chennai-Salem expressway (ta).
+Later in the month, the Madras High Court commended Stalin for his decision to distribute school bags printed with the photos of his predecessor, and not reprinting them.
+On 18 November 2021, Stalin announced that the state government will bear the expenses of emergency care for all vehicle accident victims for the first 48 hours.
+In December 2021, he unveiled a real-time dashboard, which provided relevant information from all the government departments to the chief minister.